Slovakia's populist prime minister shot in assassination attempt, shocking Europe before elections | Politics

 Thousands have repeatedly rallied in the capital and across Slovakia to protest Fico's policies.

-A message posted to Fico's Facebook account said he was taken to a hospital in Banská Bystrica, 29 kilometers (17 miles) from Handlova, because it would take too long to get to the capital, Bratislava.
+A message posted to Fico's Facebook account said he was taken to a hospital in Banská Bystrica, 29 km from Handlova, because it would take too long to get to the capital, Bratislava.

 But politics as usual were put aside as the nation faced the shock of the attempt on Fico's life.

+NATO Secretary-General Jens Stoltenberg posted on the social media platform X that he was "shocked and appalled" by the attempt on Fico's life.
+European Commission President Ursula von der Leyen called it a "vile attack."
+Ukrainian President Volodymyr Zelenskyy denounced the violence against a neighbouring country's head of government.

+"Every effort should be made to ensure that violence does not become the norm in any country, form or sphere," he said.

 Slovakia's Parliament was adjourned until further notice.
-The major opposition parties, Progressive Slovakia and Freedom and Solidarity, canceled a planned protest against a controversial government plan to overhaul public broadcasting that they say would give the government full control of public radio and television.
+The major opposition parties, Progressive Slovakia and Freedom and Solidarity cancelled a planned protest against a controversial government plan to overhaul public broadcasting that they say would give the government full control of public radio and television.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)